-The gadgets will be composed in order to simulate a PLANAR-1-IN-3-SAT formula, so the figures shown in this section show details of the overall construction.
+The gadgets will be composed in such a way that they simulate a PLANAR-1-IN-3-SAT formula, so the figures shown in this section show details of the overall construction.
 The optimal triangulations we show were computed only for the local gadgets.
 The part of the triangulation that is of interest is inside the wires, the outer triangles can be ignored.
-We will frequently indicate this by shading the unimportant parts. gadgets.
+We will frequently indicate this by shading the unimportant parts.